juztjohn/CSCI-4560-DBMS/README.md

 python manage.py runserver
 ```
 6. Open a browser and enter "http:127.0.0.1:8000/home" as the url to view the login page
-7. Enter "http:127.0.0.1:8000/patient" as the url to view the patien view page
+7. Enter "http:127.0.0.1:8000/patient" as the url to view the patient view page